Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Introduction

 The main contributions of this paper can be summarized as follows:

-$\bullet$ \emph{\textbf{Multi-scale Joint Global-Detail Dual Diffusion.}} We propose a combined global-detail training method that integrates a sinogram and wavelet high-frequency double diffusion model.
-By leveraging multi-scale analysis, this approach effectively captures both global information and detailed features in CT reconstruction tasks, thereby significantly enhancing models understanding of image structure.
+$\bullet$ \textbf{Multi-scale Joint Global-Detail Dual Diffusion.} We propose a global-detail integrated training framework that incorporates a dual diffusion model.
+By harnessing multi-scale analysis, this methodology effectively captures both global contextual information and fine-grained features in CT reconstruction tasks, thereby significantly enhancing the model's comprehension of image structural hierarchies.

-$\bullet$ \emph{\textbf{Uncertainty Increasing of Random Mask Embedding in Sinogram Training.}} We propose a training strategy for sinogram with random mask embedding.
-By randomly generating masks and embedding them into the sinogram, we increase sample diversity and expand the uncertainty of the feature space, thereby improving the model's generalization ability and enhancing the reliability of the reconstruction results.
+$\bullet$ \textbf{Uncertainty Increasing of Random Mask Embedding in Sinogram Training.} We introduce a strategy of embedding sinogram with random masks to simulate incomplete sampling scenarios, thereby augmenting uncertainty and diversity in the training process.
+This approach induces feature-space uncertainty, enriches training data diversity, and enhances model generalization capability as well as reconstruction robustness under distribution shifts.

-$\bullet$ \emph{\textbf{Robust Feature Learning for Sinogram Random High-frequency.}} The sinogram is decomposed using wavelet transform, and the high-frequency components are randomly selected as network inputs for training.
-This allows the model to focus on the details of specific frequencies, enhances the representation of spatial features in the data, and improves the model's adaptability to different frequency features, thereby enhancing its robustness.
+$\bullet$ \textbf{Robust Feature Learning for Sinogram Random High-frequency.} The sinogram is decomposed into multi-frequency subbands via wavelet transform, with high-frequency components undergoing random sampling to serve as training inputs.
+This frequency-sensitive sampling strategy enhances spatial feature discriminability and fortifies the model’s robustness against structural variations and noise perturbations.

 In Section II, we provide a brief review of the relevant work.
 Section III outlines the theoretical approach and offers a detailed explanation of our proposed method.
 Section IV presents the experimental comparison results.
 Finally, in Section V, we discuss and conclude the methods presented.